AlexLabram/CreativeWriting/wb/README.md

 This is a scribble file for world-building ideas under development.

-Worlds that are sufficiently developed will be split out into the /wb subfolder.
-Worlds that I don't think I can progress further will be moved to /wb/WB_Dead.md.
+Worlds that are sufficiently developed will be split out into the [/wb](wb) subfolder.
+Worlds that I don't think I can progress further will be moved to [/wb/WB_Dead.md](wb/WB_Dead).
+Plots based on these worlds will eventually be moved to /orig.

 ## General thoughts on world-building